Skip to primary navigation Skip to content Skip to footer

 Many hikers use walking poles when out in the hills, and with good reason.
 They help maintain balance, reduce the impact on our knees hips and ankles, (particularly in descent and when carrying a heavy pack), and are a useful support on slippery ground and when negotiating a river crossing.Using poles will also give you…

-Smarter Navigation – 20 Top Tips for Trouble Free Navigation
+Smarter Navigation – Top Tips for Trouble Free Navigation in poor visibility

 Being able to navigate accurately in the mountains in all conditions is one of the most important skills you can learn as a hillwalker.
 Mountain Rescue teams are regularly called out to hikers who have become disorientated by poor visibility in the mountains.
 Always carry a map and compass, and have the skills to use…